to contact Marilyn Cooper, text or call: 925-257-3337

 I practiced like a fiend, partly out of fear of forgetting, partly out of habit and mostly because training was the one and only time and place I could completely lose myself.
 All my anxieties and negative emotions about my past would dissolve, replaced by a pure and rarified energy called “Qi.”
 This abundant energy and the methods for obtaining it could only be passed onto others.
 I could not keep it.
 It was too good not to share.

 I had always tried to teach others.
 My mother made kung fu pants for my little sisters who still remember me drilling them in the driveway to do horse stances, a trauma they won’t forget.
 Kung fu is not for everyone, but my enthusiasm was boundless.
 Out of the thousands I’ve taught, a few took it quite seriously.

 Students and students’ students have started schools, hence my upgrade to “Grandmaster.”
-Karl Phlumm has a Little River Kung Fu school in Mindinao, Pl., where I hope to someday visit and bring the Peace Games.
-William Bechtold and son, who I taught from the time this son Alex was a toddler, now runs Little Creek Kung Fu in the Baltimore, MD region, (specifically, Kent Island in the Chesapeake Bay).
-I currently teach my own son Dr. Webb Phillips, and his training partner, Sheldon Callahan, who runs the Shaolin Lohan Institute in Oakland.
-Hopefully the forms will live on to enrich many for generations to come.
+Karl Phlumm had a Little River Kung Fu school in Mindinao, Pl.
+William Bechtold and son, who I taught from the time this son Alex was a toddler, now runs Little Creek Kung Fu in Petersburg, Virginia.
+I taught my son Dr. Webb Phillips, and his training partner, Sheldon Callahan, who runs the Shaolin Lohan Institute in Oakland.
+I teach my daughter Sosha Young.
+All three of them are Peace Games Ambassadors.